ibm-cloud-docs/satellite/ts-satconfig-subid-perms.md

 # Why does my {{site.data.keyword.satelliteshort}} Config rollout fail and result in a `not authorized` error?
 {: #ts-satconfig-subid-perms}

+Resolve `403 not authorized` errors in your {{site.data.keyword.satelliteshort}} Config rollout by updating the subscription identity.
+{: shortdesc}

 When you create and apply a {{site.data.keyword.satelliteshort}} Config subscription to create, update, or delete Kubernetes resources, the rollout fails and you see a `403 not authorized` error.
 {: tsSymptoms}